-Maintaining genetic diversity is important to make sure all kiwi taxa survive.
+Maintaining genetic diversity is important to make sure all kiwi species and taxa survive.

 The aim of genetics research

 Research into kiwi genetics aims to make sure managed kiwi populations maintain good levels of genetic diversity.
 For example, by carefully selecting which birds to move around during translocations and as part of Operation Nest Egg projects.

 Genetic bottlenecks may have naturally occurred in the past, reducing the genetic diversity within a population and increasing its probability of extinction.
 Researchers think this is why kiwi were not historically found on islands smaller than Little Barrier Island/Hauturu (3000 hectares), in the Hauraki Gulf.

 The importance of genetic diversity is the reason why the different taxa of North Island brown kiwi are managed separately within our Saving the Kiwi strategy.